XorTroll/Brew.js/Resources/CTR.Intro.md

-# Brew.js API documentation - Nintendo 3DS version
+# Welcome to Brew.js! - Nintendo 3DS version

 **Welcome to the documentation of Brew.js for Nintendo 3DS!**